 - Cinnamon – our favorite spice, but you can also add a pinch of nutmeg

 - Honey – adds sweetness to the batter.
 You can also substitute it with sugar.

 - Butter – use unsalted

-- Bread – 1 lb of thick-sliced bread (options below)
+- Bread – 1 lb of thick-sliced bread (see options below)

-- Brioche bread – a sweet bread for a brioche French Toast
+- Brioche bread – a buttery rich sweet bread that soaks up batter well

 - Easter Bread – our raisin-studded sweetbread

-- White Country Loaf – slice into 3/4″ thick pieces
+- White Country Loaf – slice this up into 3/4″ thick pieces

-Pro Tip for Bread: Use bread that is a day old and a little dry.
+Pro Tip for Bread: This recipe is the best way to use up bread that is a day old and a little dry.
 If time allows, set your bread slices out onto a wire rack to air dry for 1-2 hours before using.